devfabiosilva/myCryptoBot/README.md

 ### Who is myCryptoBot?

-myCryptoBot is a cute Bot that uses Artificial Intelligence to aggregate disruptive technologies (cryptocurrencies, Industry 4.0, IoT, cloud services and IA) in one application.
+myCryptoBot is a cute Bot that uses machine learning-based service to aggregate disruptive technologies (cryptocurrencies, Industry 4.0, IoT, cloud services) in one application.

 ### What myCryptoBot is able to do?